New coronavirus infections may drop to zero by end-March in Wuhan - Chinese govt expert

 New infections in Wuhan climbed to 131 from 114 a day earlier.
 There was no immediate elaboration.
 After what some critics said was an initially hesitant response to the new virus, China imposed sweeping restrictions to try to stop it, including transport suspensions, lockdowns of cities and extending a Lunar New Year holiday across the country.

+Chibi would be among the first cities in Hubei to loosen traffic curbs on travel within city boundaries.
+Located on Hubei's southern border with Hunan, Chibi has reported no new cases of infections for 19 days as of March 4.
+However, traffic between Chibi and other counties and provinces remains forbidden, the official Hubei Daily said, citing a notice issued by Chibi epidemic control authorities.

-Chinese authorities have turned their attention to stopping the virus being brought in from new coronavirus hot spots abroad.
-FOCUS ON INFECTIONS FROM ABROAD
+FOCUS ON INFECTIONS FROM ABROAD Chinese authorities have turned their attention to stopping the virus being brought in from new hot spots abroad.

+The number of new infections overseas now exceeds the tally of new cases in China, with Italy, South Korea and Iran in particular seeing worrying spreads of the virus.
+The U.S. death toll rose to 11 as new cases emerged around New York City and Los Angeles.
+Hu Xijin, the editor of the widely-read Chinese state-backed tabloid the Global Times, wrote on Twitter that President Donald Trump administration's attempts "to downplay the epidemic is disturbing".

 An infected person is known to have arrived in China from Iran last week.
 The cities of Shanghai and Guangdong have ordered people who have been in countries with severe outbreaks within the previous two weeks to stay in quarantine for 14 days.